hansgill/express-coffee-mongo-boilerplate/README.md

 *Make sure the mongo property is pointing to the correct server*

 ##Starting the server

 1) Install all the node packages managed by npm via package.json

-    **npm install**
+    npm install

 2) Install all the browser components managed by bower via bower.json

-    **bower install**
+    bower install

 3) Build the project and start watching the files for changes

-    **make watch**
+    make watch

-4) Open up a new console tab and nodemon bin/server
+4) Open up a new console tab type

+    nodemon bin/server

   * to run in difference environment just pass NODE_ENV={environment}.

     Ex: NODE_ENV=production nodemon bin/server

-  will load properties from config.json followed by production-conf.json. *Any properties with similar names in {environment}-config.json will take precedence over config.json*
+  This will load properties from config.json followed by production-conf.json. *Any properties with similar names in {environment}-config.json will take precedence over config.json*

 ## License